psas/electric-feed-system-prototype/Documentation/ME493/README_COPY.md

     - Hot  fire LOX testing

 ### Design Challenges:

+The EFS pump can be described as a semi-open, partial emissions impeller type and is exemplified as highly unorthodox.
+Reasons exist, however, to break with conventional design practice to meet objectives which would otherwise be difficult to achieve.
+These difficult to achieve objectives include a pump capable of high-head low-flow processes at high shaft rotational speeds.
+Intentionally flaunting the rules, in fact, may provide a pump design that can equal or exceed the performance of conventional pumps in the head-flow design range for which it is intended and for which it is best suited.
+An overview of some of the many challenges involved in producing such a pump are listed below;

 To name a few...
 1. Need for a simple, lightweight, and easily manufactured pump suited to produce high heads at low flow  rates.